ahmedHamdyyyy/communication/README.md

 ## Overview

 The purpose of this app is to showcase the usage of Cubit for state management. and Firebase for data storage in a Flutter application. and SharedPrefrance for data storage local and.
-Use get_it package Simple direct Service Locator that allows to decouple the interface from a concrete implementation and to access the concrete implementation from everywhere in your App. and 7-localization:User can use  lange ar or en. and clean code.
+Use the get_it package Simple direct Service Locator that allows you to decouple the interface from a concrete implementation and to access the concrete implementation from everywhere in your App. and 7-localization: The user can use  lange ar or en. and clean code.
 ### Images App :

 <div>